 One of the main areas that many people come to me for is gynaecological conditions and fertility issues.
 I am happy to say that I have successfully helped many couples to conceive, either naturally, or via support during IVF/ICSI.
-Another area that is commonly seen in clinic, and one that I have a keen interest in, is digestive disorders, especially IBS.
-For most conditions, I use a combination of acupuncture and nutritional therapy, which, together have proven to be very beneficial.
+Another area that is commonly seen in clinic, and one that I have a keen interest in, is anxiety and emotional stress related issues.
+Both acupuncture & Reiki, or a combination of both, have been helpful in this area.